JtMeulen/MERN_skeleton/README.md

 - Make an initial git commit:
   ```
   $ git init
-  $ git add -A && git commit -m "Initial Commit"
+  $ git add -A && git commit -m "initial commit"
   ```
-- Have Heroku toolbelt installed and make sure you have an account
+- Have [Heroku toolbelt](https://devcenter.heroku.com/articles/heroku-cli) installed and make sure you have an [Heroku](https://www.heroku.com/) account
 - In the root folder run:
   ```
   $ heroku create